gzguevara/gzguevara/README.md

   <td> <p align="center">
     2OPT Algorithm for Traveling Salesman
   </p> </td>
   <td>The 2-OPT algorithm and it's variation is my favorit algorithm.
-Here is a good notebook, which explains how it works with a recursive function.
+This notebook explains how it works.
 I wrote this notbook in my algorithms class.</td>
   <td><a href = "https://github.com/gzguevara/Algorithms-And-Programming-Skills/blob/master/TravelingSalesman.ipynb">Code</a></td>
 </tr>
 </table>